muquit/libsodium-jna/README.md

 * maven must be installed in order to create the jar file.
 However, it is possible to use the library in a non-maven project.

 * [libsodium](https://libsodium.org) 1.0.11 or higher. libsodium-jna itself does not enforce version checking but make sure you are using libsodium v 1.0.11 or higher.
+Please note that the algorithm used in ```cryptoPwhashArgon2i()``` may change from version to version of libsodium, to make sure, please look at [ChangeLog](ChangeLog.md).

 * Make sure native [libsodium](https://libsodium.org) is already installed in the system.
 This library does not come with native version of libsodium. *It is a good idea to compile and install [libsodium](https://libsodium.org) yourself instead of using one from the Internet*.

 * This library does not load any libsodium library from path, rather you have to specify exactly where the library is located.

 # Version
-The current version of libsodium-jna is 1.0.3, works with [libsodium](https://libsodium.org) 1.0.15
+The current version of libsodium-jna is 1.0.3 (updated on Nov-11-2017), works with [libsodium](https://libsodium.org) 1.0.15

 Please look at [ChangeLog](ChangeLog.md) for what is changed in the current version.